Why Soil Testing is Essential Before Planting in Dalby

 Avoid Planting into Problem Soil

-Soil testing identifies:
+Soil testing can identify:

-• Acidity or alkalinity (pH imbalance)
+• Soil acidity or alkalinity (pH imbalance)

-• Low fertility
+• Low fertility or nutrient deficiencies

-• Poor organic matter
+• Poor organic matter levels

-• Compaction
+• Compaction restricting root development

-• Salinity
+• Salinity or sodicity issues

 • Trace element deficiencies